ethersphere/ethswarm-nextjs/content/pages/grants/community-events.md

         - tagline: ""
           title: Who Can Participate
           content: >-
-            We're looking for proactive individuals and groups eager to educate and spread the word about Swarm through:
+            We're looking for proactive community organisers eager to educate and spread the word about Swarm through:

             __Local Meetups and Educational Initiatives:__